shrekshao/TinySearchEngine/src/com/tinysearchengine/indexer/README.md

             - sum up
             - store without doc hashset
         - else
-            - [x] sum up total count of this wordid
+            - [x] sum up total count of document this wordid is in
             - [ ] store to dynamoDB table Keyword